Dogebooch/DougHub/.github/instructions/general-instructions.gemini.md

    - List exact commands to run (e.g. `pytest tests/test_foo.py`, `ruff check .`, `mypy .`).
    - Note any manual validation steps (e.g. “run script X with sample input Y and confirm output Z”).
-   - Where appropriate, call out how Zen `precommit`, `testgen`, or `secaudit` should be used as part of validation.

 ---